rajHarshsingh/LangChain-information_retrieval/README.md

 This streamlit application enables the user to query information from pdf files(s) provided by him/her.
 This application utilises OpenAI API and LangChain.

-To run the application in your system, create a virtual environment in the working directory by: conda create -p venv python=3.10 -y
+To run the application in your system, clone this repository in your system.

+Create a virtual environment in the working directory by: conda create -p venv python=3.10 -y

 activate the venv and install the dependencies by: